-Author: Dr Carolina González, Dermatology Registrar, Santiago, Chile.
-DermNet NZ Editor in chief: Dr Amanda Oakley; Dermatologist, Hamilton, New Zealand.
+Author: Dr Carolina González, Dermatology Registrar, University of Santiago de Chile, Santiago, Chile.
+DermNet NZ Editor in Chief: Adjunct A/Prof Dr Amanda Oakley; Dermatologist, Hamilton, New Zealand.
 January 2018.

-Vaginitis means an inflamed vagina.
-The term is loosely used to refer to any vaginal condition that results in a vaginal discharge. it can be due to infectious and non-infectious causes.
+The term 'vaginitis' means an inflamed vagina; the term is loosely used to refer to any vaginal condition that results in a vaginal discharge, whether due to infectious or non-infectious causes.

 Aerobic vaginitis is characterised by:

-Aerobic vaginitis may affect adult women of any age, pre- and post-menopause.
-The prevalence has been estimated in different populations as 5–13% of asymptomatic women and affects a greater proportion of women with vaginal symptoms.
+Aerobic vaginitis may affect adult women of any age, whether pre- or post-menopause.
+The prevalence of aerobic vaginitis has been estimated in different populations as being present in 5–13% of asymptomatic women and affecting a greater proportion of women with vaginal symptoms.
 It may be less prevalent among pregnant women.

 The cause of aerobic vaginitis is unknown.
-It is a dysbiosis (disturbed microbiome) in which aerobic micro-organisms reside in the vaginal microflora.
-These include:
+Aerobic vaginitis is a form of dysbiosis, a disturbance in the ecology of aerobic micro-organisms that reside in the vaginal microflora (the microbiome).
+These microorganisms include: